 College Entrance Testing

-ACT and SAT – Tip Sheet
+ACT and SAT – Tip Sheet (PDF)

-6. Sending Test Scores to the Colleges - At registration time, you can select up to four (4) colleges to receive your scores automatically.
-The benefit is that you won't have to pay an additional fee later to send them.
-Most colleges accept any scores that are sent but keep the highest score for admission and scholarship consideration.
-Students will be able to select the particular test date/test score to send to their colleges for both ACT and SAT (previously SAT sent a history of scores).
-Of course, you are always welcome to wait to send your scores or feel free to consult with me if you're uncertain.
+- Sending Test Scores to the Colleges - At the time of registration, you have the option to select up to four (4) colleges to receive your test scores automatically following the test.
+The benefit is that you won't have to pay an additional fee to send to colleges at a later date.
+Students will be able to select the particular test date(s)/test score(s) to send to their colleges for both ACT and SAT.
+Students typically send more than one score since most colleges will take the best composite but may consider sub-scores depending on major preferences.
+Some colleges may also “super score” which means they create a new composite based on the best sub-scores earned on different sections of the test on different test dates.
+Remember, sending your scores during the test registration process is not required.
+You are always welcome to wait to send your scores or feel free to consult with the College Counseling Center if you're uncertain.

 ACT and SAT Testing Information

 Getting and Sending SAT and ACT Test Scores